elastic/integrations/packages/salesforce/docs/README.md

 11. Select **Require Secret for the Web Server Flow** to require the app's client secret in exchange for an access token.
 12. Select **Require Secret for Refresh Token Flow** to require the app's client secret in the authorization request of a refresh token and hybrid refresh token flow.
 13. Click **Save**.
 It may take approximately 10 minutes for the changes to take effect.
-14. Click **Continue**, then under **API details**, click **Manage Consumer Details**.
-Verify the user account using the Verification Code.
+14. Click **Continue**, then select **Manage Consumer Details** under **API details**.
+Verify the user account by entering the Verification Code.
 15. Copy the `Consumer Key` and `Consumer Secret` from the Consumer Details section.
-These should be populated as the values for Client ID and Client Secret, respectively, in the configuration.
+These values should be used as the Client ID and Client Secret, respectively, in the configuration.

 For more details, check the Salesforce documentation on how to [Create a Connected App](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm).